Breaking the Silence

 Following the abrupt onset of my own IBS in late 2007, I received an almost immediate diagnosis and proactively began diligent self-education and treatment.
 Still, within a year or so, I had nearly exhausted all reputable conventional and complementary options with partial but inadequate relief.
 As an educator and experienced disability advocate in a major metropolitan area, I was disturbed at how difficult it was for me and others to find basic resources those with other common health conditions can take for granted.
 Despite the high prevalence of functional GI disorders, the number of expert clinicians and researchers in this field is small, and not all medical providers in local communities have up to date knowledge of IBS.
 There are few community education or peer networking programs or support groups.
 While there are now organizations, books and mostly anonymous Internet forums that did not exist 20 years ago, they are hardly household names, and it takes time, persistence and savvy to separate the reputable resources from the many that are outdated, inaccurate or outright quacks.
 Conditions such as fibromyalgia, chronic fatigue syndrome, endometriosis, interstitial cystitis, vulvodynia and temporomandibular disorders coexist in people with IBS at a higher rate than in the general population.
 Also, some people, including me, experience apparently overlapping symptoms without meeting the criteria for additional diagnoses.
 These extra symptoms add to the difficulties of IBS management, yet are not frequently addressed by current resources and interventions.
 Research for IBS in general is underfunded, and tissue banks in which affected people can participate are years away.
 Many people with IBS report difficulties with schools and employers, and IBS is often not recognized for disability benefits for those impaired enough to need them.
-Most of all, I was astounded to learn that it is not unusual for many people with significant unmet needs from IBS to stay “in the closet ” for years, too embarrassed to discuss is with others, to seek help or to organize consistently as a community in order to press for sorely needed progress on these issues or any others.
+Most of all, I was astounded to learn that it is not unusual for many people with significant unmet needs from IBS to stay “in the closet ” for years, too embarrassed to discuss it with others, to seek help or to organize consistently as a community in order to press for sorely needed progress on these issues or any others.
 What did one do when despite one’s best efforts, “managing” IBS was simply not enough?

-All this led, in mid-2010, to the genesis of IBS Impact, a Yahoo Group listserv and website specifically for those with IBS, as well as family and friends and supportive professionals.
+All this led, in mid-2010, to the genesis of IBS Impact, a Yahoo Group listserv [no longer in existence] and website specifically for those with IBS, as well as family and friends and supportive professionals.
 While we look to reputable and established sources for scientific guidance and constructive collaboration where interests intersect, we are intentionally grassroots, independent, and person-centered.
 We hope to build a peer community to encourage and mentor others with IBS to come out of the closet and speak in our own voices with the honesty and dignity of our lived experiences.
 IBS Impact is an opportunity for people of diverse backgrounds to work together actively to move beyond day to day management and address the broader issues of change.
 We are very small at the moment, and still finding our group voice, but with the support of like-minded individuals and groups, we hope to grow and become active, engaged participants in open dialogue.
 We welcome readers to join us and commit to catalyzing changes that will benefit all with IBS.